fusion94/wundertheme-demo/README.markdown

 ## This is the demo site for the Wundertheme for Octopress

-To testdrive this theme head over to the [demo site](http://fusion94.org/wundertheme-demo/)
+To test drive this theme head over to the [demo site](http://fusion94.org/wundertheme-demo/)

 ## This theme is under development and might not be usable.